20 No-Code Businesses You Can Launch in 2 Weeks

 3. Cohort-based Courses

-During this pandemic, cohort-based courses can be the way to go if you want the success of courses to be dependent on students being all together and learning in a group environment (virtually, though).
-A fair reminder, however – cohort-based courses are far more complex than their self-paced counterparts.
+During this pandemic, cohort-based courses can be the way to go if you want the success of the courses to depend on students being together and learning in a group environment (virtually, though).
+A fair reminder, however, cohort-based courses are far more complex than their self-paced counterparts.

-But with the right kind of no code tool, you can keep the tech side of running courses all in one place and reduce the heavy workload of creating and managing course materials, sign ups, communication, lessons, recordings, etc. You can use Disco for running no-code fundamental courses and other helpful tools like Teachable, Luma, and Virtually.
+But with the right kind of no-code tool, you can keep the tech side of running courses all in one place and reduce the heavy workload of creating and managing course materials, sign-ups, communication, lessons, recordings, etc. You can use Disco to run no-code fundamental courses, along with other helpful tools like Teachable, Luma, and Virtually.

 4. Communities

-Although it may be trickier, launching and running an online community space can't be more simpler with no-code tools and platforms.
-You can make off-shoots of your favourite groups on Facebook, have local meet-ups for people who share common interests, or forge the next GitHub.
+Although it may be trickier, launching and running an online community space has never been simpler with no-code tools and platforms.
+You can make offshoots of your favourite groups on Facebook, have local meet-ups for people who share common interests, or forge the next GitHub.

 Unlike Facebook groups, you will be the owner of your community just by using no-code tools.
 You can also integrate the rest of your tech stack in your community if you have one.
 Tools you can use are Circle, Discourse, or Tribe.